 Each participating state and territory has its own property price caps, which sets the maximum purchase price for homes eligible under Help to Buy.
 These caps reflect local market conditions and help ensure the Scheme remains fair and accessible across different regions.

-Note: Not all states and territories may have passed the enabling legislation to participate in Help to Buy.
+Please note Tasmania has yet to pass enabling legislation to participate in the Scheme.
+This page will be updated to reflect when Tasmania can offer Help to Buy.
 Be sure to check with your Participating Lender whether your location is currently included.

 StateCapital city, regional centreRest of State